allthingsnew/howweroll/styleguides/javascript.md

 Never leave trailing whitespace or whitespace on empty lines.

+Segment your code into logical groups with single-empty lines.
+Be generous with breaking up code but no need to separate out each line on its own.

+Don't add an empty line at the top or bottom of each block.

 ## Var Statements

 Use one `var` per context block at the top.